CNelias/IntegerIB.jl/README.md

 ## Usage :

 ## Acknowledgments :
-Special thanks to Nori jacoby from whom I learned a lot on the subject.  <br/>
+Special thanks to Nori jacoby from whom I learned a lot on the subject.
+The code was tested with his data and reproduces his results. <br/>
-The present implementation is an adaptation of DJ Strouse's paper https://arxiv.org/abs/1604.00268 and his python implementation.
+The present implementation is adapted from DJ Strouse's paper https://arxiv.org/abs/1604.00268 and his python implementation.

 ## To-do
 Finish writing readme, add tests